-Launch the disk management utility in the similar fashion as you launched for hiding the partition.
+Similarly, launch the disk management utility as you launched for hiding the partition.
 Searching for computer management and using the command prompt are the easiest ways to launch disk management utility.

 Once you have launched the disk management utility, you will be able to see a list of all the drives and partitions even if they are hidden.
-Right click on the partition name that you want to unhide and choose "change drive letter and paths" from the context menu.
+Right-click on the partition name that you want to unhide and choose "change drive letter and paths" from the context menu.
 However as the partition is hidden, no drive letter will be visible.
-Click on "add" button to give a name to that partition so that it is visible again.
+Click on the "Add" button to give a name to that partition so that it is visible again.

 Unhide a partition with Command Prompt

-Windows 10 also offers its users to unhide a partition using command prompt in a similar fashion as they have hidden it.
+Windows 10 also offers its users to unhide a partition similarly using command prompt as they have hidden it.
 Please follow the steps below to unhide a partition using command prompt in Windows 10: